mektigboy/ReportsAnalysis/ELASTICDAO.md

 The `setController` function in `ElasticDAO.sol` updates the controller address in one set-up.
 If the controller address is set incorrectly, administrative access is prevented because `setController` includes an `onlyController` modiﬁer.
 The contract would have to be redeployed if this mistake is made.

 **ElasticDAO:** “The vulnerability is correct, however, the impact is incorrect.
 Because we deploy with proxies, in a worst case scenario, the proxy implementation could be upgraded to ﬁx this issue.”

+### [M-05] Malicious actors can avoid penalty

+A DAO member may be able to predict when they will be penalized if they monitor the mempool for events related to the `penalize` function on the contract.
+This member can then avoid penalization by transferring their balance to another address and sending it back to the original account after the next block.
+Since the penalty transaction will revert if the amount is greater than the balance, an attacker could potentially front-run the penalty by calling the `exit` function with a miniscule amount of ETH.
+They could also exit the DAO completely.
+This loophole provides potential incentive for malicious actors to exploit the DAO.